 No. You don’t even have to be in the military to stay in one of our houses.

-Unlike on-base lodging, Military Crashpad will not charge you for the days you are on Official Leave in the month of December.
-You’re able to retain your reservation with the comfort of knowing your belongings are safe in your room while you’re away.
+Unlike on-base lodging and hotels, Military Crashpad will not charge you for the days you are on Official Leave in the month of December.
+Although the homeowner still needs to collect rent to pay their bills, we understand your new for some R&R so we’ll cover those days for you.
+You’re able to retain your reservation with the comfort of knowing your belongings are safe in your house while you’re away.

 The following amenities are available at most crash pads and are included in your nightly rate: